Top

 • Is There A Time Limit On Legal Action?

-In the state of Florida, the statute of limitations for personal injury lawsuit is four years but it is advised that you seek legal counsel as soon as possible as the court process can take months and even years before there is a resolution.
+In the state of Florida, the statute of limitations for personal injury lawsuit is two years but it is advised that you seek legal counsel as soon as possible as the court process can take months and even years before there is a resolution.

 • How Much Compensation Can I Expect?